chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

     <coap://[2001:db8:23::3]/reg/42>;ep="endpoint1";
         d="facility23.eu.example.com";con="coap://[2001:db8:23::1]"

-(Note that lt-age is elided to the client as per the security considerations for that information).
+(Note that lt-remaining is elided to the client as per the security considerations for that information).

-When a net split happens that cuts LP-Z's site off the rest, it keeps that information available until the lt-age runs out.
+When a net split happens that cuts LP-Z's site off the rest, it keeps that information available until the lt-remaining runs out.

 When RD-C unexpectedly becomes unavailable, endpoint1 fails to renew its registration.